SachsLab/IntracranialNeurophysDL/README.md

     * FP16 vs FP32

-## Lesson 2 - Unsupervised neural networks
+## Lesson 2 - Neural networks for classification

-The second lesson surveys neural network techniques to learn lower-dimensional representations of data.
+The second lesson introduces the general idea of neural networks, building from the simplest 1-layer linear network up to deep recurrent networks.
+We will interact with real neurophysiological data throughout.

+    * Describe Linear Discriminant Analysis using engineered features
+        * Analytical solution
+    * LDA as a 1-layer network with linear activation functions
+    * Cost function
+    * Gradient descent
+        * Learning rate
+    * Back propagation
+    * Other activation functions
+        * Calculating gradient
+    * Stacking layers
+    * ...

-## Lesson 3 -
+## Lesson 3 - Neural networks for feature extraction

 ## Lesson 4 -